Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 When a template session is opened, the code snippet's text is inserted into the document.
 Some code snippets indicate a location within their text where the current view's selected text should be inserted.
 In this scenario, the selected text prior to the session being opened is appropriately indented and injected within the code snippet text.

 If one or more fields were declared in the code snippet, then fields will display in the editor.
 Fields are highlighted replacement regions that represent the regions of text that need to be edited to complete the code snippet.
-While the caret is in a field, the `Tab` key can be used to navigate to the next field.
-Likewise, `Shift+Tab` navigates to the previous field.
+While the caret is in a field, the <kbd>Tab</kbd> key can be used to navigate to the next field.
+Likewise, <kbd>Shift</kbd>+<kbd>Tab</kbd> navigates to the previous field.

 Editable fields are drawn with a background behind them.
 Sometimes a field refers to a declaration that is used in multiple places within the code snippet.
 In that case, only the first field is designated as editable.
 When its value changes, the other fields that are dependent upon it automatically update.
 The dependent fields are drawn with a dotted line around them.

-Once all the fields have been updated, pressing `Enter` while in a field completes the code snippet and closes the session.
+Once all the fields have been updated, pressing <kbd>Enter</kbd> while in a field completes the code snippet and closes the session.
 At this point, if the code snippet designated a target offset for the caret to end up at, the caret will move to that offset.

 ## Template Session Event Sink